My Account

 Many mid-sized companies have proven business models, capable management teams and well-established customer bases and brands.

-Imagine developing an investment strategy and identifying an opportunity to improve performance potential without increasing your exposure to riskier small companies.
-Many of us would at least consider it.
-But interestingly, that doesn't appear to be the case for many investors when it comes to mid-capitalization (mid-cap) stocks.
+Imagine creating an investment strategy that enhances performance potential without increasing your exposure to smaller, riskier companies.
+Many of us would likely find this appealing.
+However, it seems that many investors don’t take this approach when it comes to mid-capitalization (mid-cap) stocks.

-Though mid-caps have a history of outperforming their large- and small-cap peers, most investors are underexposed to this category.1 In this article, we will discuss why we consider mid-caps to be the stock market's sweet spot and how allocating to this space has the potential to improve stock portfolio returns without taking on the risk of increasing small-cap exposure.
+Even though mid-caps have a history of outperforming their large- and small-cap peers, most investors are underexposed to this category.1 In this article, we discuss why we think mid-cap stocks represent the stock market's sweet spot and how allocating to this space has the potential to improve stock portfolio returns without taking on the risk of increasing small-cap exposure.

-Large household names and smaller businesses offering the alluring potential to get in on the ground floor often overshadow mid-sized companies.
-With market capitalizations between roughly $10 billion and $54 billion, we find that many successful mid-cap companies have proven business models, capable management teams and established customer bases and brands.
-They have grown from small-caps, but many still offer growth potential.
+Mid-cap companies, on the other hand, are sometimes overlooked.
+With market capitalizations between roughly $11 billion and $65 billion, many successful mid-cap companies have proven business models, capable management teams and established customer bases and brands.
+While they have evolved from small-cap stocks, many still possess significant growth potential.

-When reviewing investment performance, it's important to remember that investing involves risk, and the period studied included stretches of negative performance.
+When reviewing investment performance, it's important to remember that investing involves risk, and the period studied includes stretches of negative performance.

-Data from 12/31/1978 – 3/31/2024.
+Data from 12/31/1978 - 12/31/2024.
 Source: FactSet.
+The Russell Midcap® Index represents mid-cap stock performance.
+The Russell Top 200® Index represents large caps, and the Russell 2000® Index represents small caps.
+The indices are not investment products available for purchase.
 Past performance is no guarantee of future results.
 This hypothetical situation contains assumptions that are intended for illustrative purposes only and are not representative of the performance of any security.
 There is no assurance similar results can be achieved, and this information should not be relied upon as a specific recommendation to buy or sell securities.

 Mid-cap stocks have a historical pattern of outperformance compared to large- and small-cap stocks.
 It becomes clear when we analyze rolling five-year performance snapshots, which typically capture rising and falling stock market environments.

-As shown in Figure 2, mid-cap stocks have outperformed large caps in 55% of rolling five-year periods since 1983.
-Mid-caps also outperformed small-caps 89% of the time during the same period.
+As shown in Figure 2 Panel A, mid-cap stocks have outperformed large-caps in 54% of rolling five-year periods since 1983.
+Mid-caps also outperformed small-caps 89% of the time during the same period, as Panel B illustrates.
 These rolling observations include periods of negative investment returns.

 A closer look at the data reveals that mid-caps historically outperformed large-caps when the market favored smaller stocks.
-Similarly, they outperformed smaller stocks when investors preferred the stocks of larger companies.2
+Similarly, they outperformed smaller stocks when investors preferred the stocks of larger companies.3

 Figure 2 | Rolling Returns Demonstrate a History of Mid-Cap Outperformance